If you feel like your paycheck disappears every month, you are not the only one.

 Most people try to keep track of their money in their head.

-Which kid has practice.
+which kid has practice

-What bills are due this week.
+what bills are due this week

-Your brain is already working overtime.
+Your brain is already doing a lot.

-So when you try to keep up with your money in your head too, it gets overwhelming fast.
+So when you also try to keep up with your spending from memory, it gets overwhelming fast.

 Here’s the habit that changes everything: